microbit-cz/pxt-motor-synchronization/README.md

 motors.Calibrate();
 ```

 The Calibrate method prints out into the console the maximum speed for your motors.
-You have to set this as your max speed.
+You have to set this as your max speed, so that the method Run can be called.

 ```typescript
 let motors = motorsynchronization.create(